 The coverslips need to have a thickness of precisely 170 µm.
 This means you have to use #1.5 coverslips.
 Using #1.0 or #0.75 will not work.
 Ideally the coverslips should be of certified thickness +/- 5 µm.
 This can either be achieved by measuring them or by ordering them.

 Some Products, which may work well:

-When using oil immersion objectives (which allow highest resolution) the sample should be ideally embedded in a medium of refractive index similar to the immersion oil (1.518).
-Unfortunately this is not compatible with life cell imaging.
+When using oil immersion objectives (which allow highest resolution), the sample should be ideally embedded in a medium of refractive index similar to the immersion oil (1.518).
+Unfortunately this is not compatible with live cell imaging.
 Therefore one may have to compromise for living cells.

 However, if the material is fixed, it should be embedded in a medium with the right refractive index.
 One possibility is to use Mowiol, ProLong Gold or polyvinylalcohol (PVA) based media.
 However, Mowiol and ProLong Gold need to cure and may end below the required refractive index.
 PVA based media may be not homogeneous enough.